s4mpl/portfolio/assets/cosc594-blog/miniproject1.md

 // The interrupt handler occurs once every millisecond
 // Each tick handles flashing a row for the interrupt period
-// Since we have 9 rows connected (8 red and 1 green) our time per frame is 9 milliseconds
+// Since we have 9 rows connected (8 red and 1 green), our time per frame is 9 milliseconds
-// Additionally, get touch input once per frame, and update the player position ISR(TIMER0_COMPA_vect) {
+// Additionally, we get touch input every millisecond but update the player position
+// only once per frame
+ISR(TIMER0_COMPA_vect) {
   // Write each row, flashing it until the next interrupt uint8_t prevRow = (currentRow + 8) % 9;